📚 This post is part of my business blogging guide.

-The way to win with content is to put a relentless focus on what the reader wants. write for the audience first.
+The way to win with content is to put a relentless focus on what the reader wants.
+Write for your audience first.

 Search Engine Optimisation (SEO) and any other keyword trickery should be secondary to writing for your target readers.

 You can’t write for any audience until you know who they are.
-And that’s where pen portraits come in.
+That’s where pen portraits come in.

 What is a pen portrait?